e2vinodj/Claim_Terminations/chapter1.md

 ---
-title       : 2018 ILTCI Predictive Modelling Workshop - Prework
-description : Work on R functions we will use at workshop.
+title       : Prework-Work on R functions we will use at workshop description : Work on R functions we will use at workshop.

 ---